Snowberry’s Fall Porch Decor

 I once had the great idea to host a pumpkin carving contest.
 My mom and her best friend arrived with an Agatha Christie book and a brown paper bag.
 The book cover was their pumpkin inspiration.
 I should have paid closer attention.
 All the contestants spread out around the house, my mom and her friend staked claim to the laundry room.
 The book’s cover displayed a jack-o-lantern that appeared to be blacked out on the inside.
 All I remember is the sound of a spray paint can being shaken followed by shrieking.
 Needless to say, they were disqualified did not win a prize.

 Look!
-I found it at Abe Books … Google is amazing.
+I found it on Amazon … Google is amazing.

 Okay, well that was a fun walk down memory lane …